everpress-co/mailster/readme.txt

 = Version 2.2.12 =

 * fixed: editbar position issue on Chrome 61
+* fixed: background image not editable if its the first of the template
 * improved: placeholder image handling
+* removed: deprecated jQuery methods

 = Version 2.2.11 =